 image is in the center of each image tile.

-Aligning images by position on the sky is likely to be the most common
+Aligning images by position on the sky is likely to be the most common use of locking.
+You can align FITS and HiPS images to each other.

 -- Extract down through image planes